This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- In a small bowl, combine the flour, sugar, baking powder and salt.
-Cut in butter until mixture resembles coarse crumbs.
-In a small bowl, combine milk and 2 tablespoons beaten egg; add to crumb mixture just until moistened.
-Stir in dried cranberries pieces.
+- In a small bowl, combine the flour, sugar, baking powder, and salt.
+Cut in the butter until the mixture resembles coarse crumbs.
+In another small bowl, combine the milk and 2 tablespoons of beaten egg; add this to the crumb mixture, mixing just until moistened.
+Stir in the chopped dried cranberries.

-- Cut into eight wedges.
-Separate wedges and place on a baking sheet lined with parchment paper.
-Chill for 30 minutes (optional step).
+- Cut the dough into eight wedges.
+Separate the wedges and place them on a baking sheet lined with parchment paper.
+Chill for 30 minutes (this step is optional).

-- Brush the scones with remaining egg, sprinkle with coarse sugar and bake at 425°F (218°C) for 12-15 minutes or until golden brown.
+- Brush the scones with the remaining egg and sprinkle with coarse sugar.
+Bake at 425°F (218°C) for 12-15 minutes, or until golden brown.
 Serve warm.

 Notes